 To renew your practising certificate before 30 June you must:

 To make your ‘fit and proper’ declaration, log in to Registry and go to the ‘Fit & Proper Declaration’ screen.
-You'll need to answer the 5 yes-no questions.

 You must complete your own declaration personally.

 You can log in to Registry using your six-digit User ID (including any leading zeros), and password.
 Your User ID is noted on the bottom left of your practising certificate.
 You can also find it in emails we’ve sent you in the past about renewals or making your CPD declaration.
 If you have forgotten your User ID or changed your email address, please call 0800 22 30 30 or email firstname.lastname@example.org

 If you don’t know your password, click 'Forgot password?' to request a password reset.

 You are responsible for ensuring that payment is received before the deadline.
 If your organisation is paying for your fees please ensure the appropriate person has a copy of your invoice.
 If your fees are being paid by a third party (for example a finance company) please email email@example.com

 We recommend that fees and levies are paid by 15 June to allow sufficient time for processing and the resolution of any issues.
 Credit card payments are usually processed instantly and will provide an immediate record to confirm that payment has been received.

 Payments can be made by:

 The invoice becomes your receipt when it’s paid, we don’t issue a separate receipt.